tj-tusharjain/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-migration.md

 # Migrate Oracle workloads to Azure VMs

 This article shows how to move your Oracle workload from your on-premises environment to the [Azure virtual machines (VMs) landing zone](/azure/cloud-adoption-framework/scenarios/oracle-iaas/introduction-oracle-landing-zone).
-It uses the Landing zone for Oracle Database at Azure, which offers design advice and best practices for Oracle migration on Azure IaaS.
-A proven discovery, design, and deployment approach are recommended for the overall migration strategy, followed by data migration, and cut over.
+It uses the landing zone for [Oracle on Azure virtual machines](/azure/cloud-adoption-framework/scenarios/oracle-iaas/#landing-zone-architecture-for-oracle-on-azure-virtual-machines), which offers design advice and best practices.
+A proven discovery, design, and deployment approach are recommended for the overall migration strategy, followed by data migration, and cutover.

 :::image type="content" source="media/oracle-migration/azure-virtual-machine-migration.png" alt-text="Screenshot of discovery, design, and deploy migration strategy."lightbox="media/oracle-migration/azure-virtual-machine-migration.png":::

 ## Discovery

 Migration begins with a detailed assessment of the Oracle product portfolio.
+This includes the Oracle  database version(s), current and future state operating system, but also the application and their dependencies.

-The current infrastructure that supports Oracle database and apps, database versions, and types of applications that use Oracle database are: Oracle ([EBS](https://www.oracle.com/in/applications/ebusiness/), [Siebel](https://www.oracle.com/in/cx/siebel/), [People Soft](https://www.oracle.com/in/applications/peoplesoft/), [JDE](https://www.oracle.com/in/applications/jd-edwards-enterpriseone/), and others) and non-Microsoft partner offerings like [SAP](https://pages.community.sap.com/topics/oracle) or custom applications.
+If you plan to migrate Oracle applications, which can be: Oracle ([EBS](https://www.oracle.com/in/applications/ebusiness/), [Siebel](https://www.oracle.com/in/cx/siebel/), [People Soft](https://www.oracle.com/in/applications/peoplesoft/), [JDE](https://www.oracle.com/in/applications/jd-edwards-enterpriseone/), and others) and non-Microsoft partner offerings like [SAP](https://pages.community.sap.com/topics/oracle) or custom applications.

 The existing Oracle database can operate on servers, Oracle Real Application Clusters (RAC), or non-Microsoft partner RAC.

+>!
+Please note, that Real Application Clustering (RAC) is not supported on Azure.
+If you have this scenario, please be aware to hand over your RAC reports or PDB/CDB reports (depending on your architecture) from all RAC-nodes and generate the reports from the same timeframe.
+The best sizing indication is always given when generating those reports on peak-timeframes.

-For applications, we need to discover size of infrastructure that can be done easily by using Azure Migrate based discovery.
-For database, the approach is to get allowed with restrictions Automatic Workload repository (AWR) reports on peak load to move on to design steps.
+For applications, we need to discover the size of your infrastructure that can be done easily by using Azure Migrate based discovery.

+In the discovery phase, we encourage you to review all application dependencies.
+Decide if you allow for application downtimes during the migration, as this is decisive for the migration tooling.
+Thereby, you can decide for either online or offline migrations.

+>!
+When you decide to perform an online migration, please make sure to be able to open the firewall for the migration activity.

+The network planning is an important step during the migration perios.
+Please properly test the bandwidth that you need with the data size that you bring to Azure.

 ## Design

-For Applications, [Azure Migrate do lift and shift](/azure/migrate/migrate-services-overview#migration-and-modernization-tool) infrastructure and applications to Azure IaaS based on discovery.
-For Oracle first party applications, refer to the [architecture requirements](/azure/virtual-machines/workloads/oracle/deploy-application-oracle-database-azure) before deciding on [Azure Migrate](https://azure.microsoft.com/products/azure-migrate) based migration.
-Database design begins with generated AWR reports on peak load.
-Once AWRs are in place, run Azure [Oracle Migration Assistance Tool (OMAT)](https://github.com/Azure/Oracle-Workloads-for-Azure/tree/main/omat) with AWR reports as input.
+Application migrations can be seamlessly enabled by leveraging [Azure Migrate](azure/migrate/migrate-services-overview#migration-and-modernization-tool).
+Azure Migrate lift-and-shift your application to Azure IaaS based on the initial discovery.

+In case you plan to migrate Oracle first-party applications, please review the [architecture requirements](/azure/virtual-machines/workloads/oracle/deploy-application-oracle-database-azure) prior to choosing an [Azure Migrate-based migration](https://azure.microsoft.com/products/azure-migrate).

+The [Capacity Planning](/azure/cloud-adoption-framework/scenarios/oracle-iaas/oracle-capacity-planning)  for your Oracle database is always conducted through AWR reports which you generating during a 1-hour peak-timeframe.
+In addition to above, it is important to setup your [storage layout](azure/well-architected/oracle-iaas/choose-compute-storage#choose-the-right-storage-solution-for-your-workload).
+The data size is the size you need to focus on during the migration and take on the best-suited storage decision.
+In order to find out your data size, you can utilize our [dbspace script](https://github.com/Azure/Oracle-Workloads-for-Azure/blob/main/az-oracle-sizing/dbspace.sql).

+Once the AWR reports are generated, run Azure [Oracle Migration Assistance Tool (OMAT)](https://github.com/Azure/Oracle-Workloads-for-Azure/tree/main/omat).
 The OMAT tool recommends the correct VM size and storage options required for your Oracle Database on Azure IaaS.
-The solution must have high [reliability](/azure/reliability/overview) and [resilience](https://azure.microsoft.com/files/Features/Reliability/AzureResiliencyInfographic.pdf) in the occurrence of disasters, as determined by the parameters of [Recovery Point Objective (RPO) and Recovery Time Objective (RTO)](/azure/reliability/disaster-recovery-overview).
-[Oracle landing zone](/azure/cloud-adoption-framework/scenarios/oracle-iaas/introduction-oracle-landing-zone) offers architecture guidance to choose the best solution architecture based on RPO and RTO requirements.
-The RPO and RTO approach is applicable for separating RAC infrastructure into high availability (HA) and disaster recovery (DR) architecture using Oracle data guard.
+As next step an architecture must be established by thoroughly assessing your requirements.
+It is highly recommend to design the architecture highly[reliable](/azure/reliability/overview) and [resilient](https://azure.microsoft.com/files/Features/Reliability/AzureResiliencyInfographic.pdf) in the occurrence of disasters or failures, as determined by the parameters of [Recovery Point Objective (RPO) and Recovery Time Objective (RTO)](/azure/reliability/disaster-recovery-overview).

+If you need support establishing the architecture design, please review the [Oracle reference architectures](/azure/virtual-machines/workloads/oracle/oracle-reference-architecture).
+It  offers architecture guidance to choose the best solution architecture based on RPO and RTO requirements.
+The RPO and RTO approach is applicable for separating RAC infrastructure into high availability (HA) and disaster recovery (DR) architecture using Oracle Data Guard.

 ## Deployment

-The OMAT tool analyzes the AWR report to provide you with information on the required infrastructure; correct VM size and recommendations on storage with capacity.
-Based on that information, select the suitable HA and DR (RPO/RTO) requirement to provide resilient architecture that provides Business Continuity and Disaster Recovery (BCDR) using Oracle on Azure landing zone.
-Use Ansible to describe the infrastructure and architecture as [infrastructure as code (IaC)](/devops/deliver/what-is-infrastructure-as-code) and launch the landing zone with either Terraform or Bicep.
+Based on your capacity planning and your architecture design, you can use Ansible to describe the infrastructure and architecture as [infrastructure as code (IaC)](/devops/deliver/what-is-infrastructure-as-code) and launch the landing zone with either Terraform or Bicep.
 Use the [GitHub actions available to automate the deployment](https://github.com/Azure/lza-oracle).

 ## Types for data migration

-The data migration process has two types, online and offline.
-Online transfers data from source to destination as it happens.
-Offline extracts data from source and transfers it to destination afterwards.
-Both methods are essential.
-Offline is suitable for transferring large data between source and destination, while online can transfer incremental data before shifting from source to destination database.
-Both types of approach used together can provide an efficient solution for successful data migration.
+The data migration types are dependent on the decisions in the discovery.
+You can leverage Data Box, RMAN, Data Pump, Goldengate, Striim, Shareplex, and Data Guard upon your preferences.
+Please also visit [Oracle Migration Planning](/azure/cloud-adoption-framework/scenarios/oracle-iaas/oracle-migration-planning) in case you choose to re-visit the characteristics of online and offline migrations.

+>!
+Note:
+A offline migration always takes longer than an online migration.
+Therefore tools like Data Pump are not recommended for a high data size and low downtime window.

 ## Data migration approach